Teycir/Teycir/README.md

 - 👋 Hi, I’m @Teycir
-- 👀 I’m interested in web 3 and AI
+- 👀 I do private audits for WEB 3 smart contracts.
+I also participate in audit competitions.
 - 📫 How to reach me: teycir at pxdmail dot net

 <!---